An Overview of Sustainability

 Sustainability is often understood as a respective system’s ability to become self-sustaining, and therefore be free of reliance on external system inputs.
 In other words, a sustainable system is in harmony with its surrounds as it maintains a balance between necessary system inputs and outputs.
 In biological systems, the term “sustainable” is used to indicate that the particular ecosystem is able to maintain diversity and life sustaining activities over a long period of time.

-Most often, the term is used in the context of developing systems that don’t deplete the resources of another system, thus adversely affecting the second system.
-For example, a sustainable house will account for its own energy and waste disposal needs, thereby avoiding polluting the external environment and depleting reserves relied upon by other organisms.
+Most often, the term “sustainability” is used in the context of developing systems that don’t deplete the resources of another system, thus adversely affecting the second system.
+For example, a sustainable house, even those with LCD TVs, will account for its own energy and waste disposal needs, thereby avoiding polluting the external environment and depleting reserves relied upon by other organisms.
 Sustainability therefore has economic, political, cultural and ecological implications.

 Well-functioning and healthy environments play a vital role in ensuring that human demands can be consistently met well into the future.
 In keeping with the effort to reduce the negative impact that human economic activity has on the larger environment, several gambits have been developed with proper environmental management in mind.